| The Ideal ManBy Peter Rashkin

 enforcement and liberal use of the death penalty, and he thought

+that it was.
 (I report this as John’s view, not as a fact.
 There must

 actually be crime in China, because they execute thousands of criminals